fabiokung/kunjs/README.md

 Status
 ======

-The parsing rules and grammar are based on the last ECMAScript specification.
+Parsing rules and grammar are based on the last ECMAScript specification.
-Right now, the compiler is capable to parse a lot of valid JavaScript code.
+Right now, this compiler is capable of parsing a lot of valid JavaScript code.

 The current focus is on the AST generation.

 How to compile and test